blank-4/Les_Quatre_Mages/README.md

     - Highlight its scores
   - Bonus points will be awarded for sorting, filtering, pagination, etc.
 - __The login page displays :__
-  - A field to enter username
+  - A field to enter username ( Done )
-  - A field to enter password
+  - A field to enter password ( Done )
-  - A button to login
+  - A button to login ( Done )
-  - A button to signup on the signup page
+  - A button to signup on the signup page ( Done )
-  - If the login is successful you will have to redirect the user on the front page or game page
+  - If the login is successful you will have to redirect the user on the front page or game page ( Done )
   - Upon login failure, adequate feedback is expected (error message, alert, ...)
 - __The signup page displays :__
-  - All information you need on the users as form fields (at least username and password)
+  - All information you need on the users as form fields (at least username and password) ( Done )
-  - A button to signup
+  - A button to signup ( Done )
-  - If the signup is successful you will have to login the user redirect it on the front page or game page
+  - If the signup is successful you will have to login the user redirect it on the front page or game page ( Done )
-  - Upon signup failure, adequate feedback is expected (error message, alert, ...)
+  - Upon signup failure, adequate feedback is expected (error message, alert, ...) ( Done )
 - __The profile page displays :__
   - All information you have on the user as form fields (disabled if you do not want the user to edit those)
   - A button to edit information